 T-Mobile (TMUS), the fastest-growing and third-largest wireless service provider in the United States, is continuing to expand its distribution footprint into markets where it has not historically had a presence.
 In 2017, the telecommunications company opened nearly 1,500 new T-Mobile stores and over 1,300 new MetroPCS stores.

 According to T-Mobile’s management, of the 1,500 new T-Mobile stores that opened in 2017, about one-third opened in urban markets, about one-third opened in suburban markets, and the remaining one-third opened in greenfield markets.
 The company’s retail store expansion will be exclusively focused on greenfield markets in 2018.

 T-Mobile’s revenue trend

-T-Mobile believes that the expansion of its distribution footprint could help fetch new subscribers and subsequently boost the company’s total revenue.
-In Q1 2018, T-Mobile reported total revenue of $10.5 billion as compared to $9.6 billion in Q1 2017.
+T-Mobile believes that the expansion of its distribution footprint could help fetch new customers and subsequently boost its total revenue.
+T-Mobile’s total revenue rose ~8.8% YoY (year-over-year) to reach $10.5 billion in the first quarter.

 Check out all the data we have added to our quote pages.
 Now you can get a valuation snapshot, earnings and revenue estimates, and historical data as well as dividend info.
 Take a look!